I have a question about tickets.

 Can I bring a coach, and do I need to reserve parking?

-Yes you can bring a coach.
+Yes, we welcome coaches and invite you to add our event to your calendar.
+For more information, see our EPK page.
 We advise you to contact us via phone or email to arrange parking.

 Are there camping facilities?